 The Warwick MA Programme in Writing

 The permanent Faculty of the Writing Programme includes internationally renowned authors from a variety of disciplines and genres.
-Among them are Will Eaves, Maureen Freely, Michael Hulse, A.L.Kennedy, David Morley, Sarah Moss, Ian Sansom, Jonathan Skinner,and David Vann.
-Regular tutors have included Peter Blegvad, Lee Thomas, Tim Leach, Leila Rasheed, Jeremy Treglown, and George Ttoouli.
+Among them are Will Eaves, Maureen Freely, Michael Hulse, A.L.Kennedy, David Morley, Sarah Moss, Tim Leach, Jonathan Skinner,and David Vann.
+Regular tutors have included Peter Blegvad, China Mieville, Leila Rasheed and Jeremy Treglown.
 Jonathan Coe is an Honorary Professor, Mahendra Solanki the current Royal Literary Fund Fellow, and Rochelle Sibley leads the Writing Centre.

 Visiting Fellows have included Monica Ali, Candida Clark, Geoffrey Hill, Mario Vargas Llosa, Maggie O'Farrell, Fiona Sampson and Wole Soyinka.

-Practical professional guidance on and tuition in writing in a range of genres including biography, ‘creative non-fiction’, fantasy/SF, journalism, the novel, poetry, reviewing, the short story, translation, writing for the young.
+We offer practical professional guidance on and tuition in writing in a range of genres including creative non-fiction, the novel, poetry, drama, the short story, translation, writing for the young.

 At least as important as teaching are the space and stimulus to write within a community of people with similar aspirations, facing similar practical, imaginative and intellectual problems.
-The literary community at Warwick is a scholarly as well as a creative one: the University is the most highly ranked research institution, nationally, to offer such a degree.
+The creative writing department is number 1 in the UK for teaching and research as reflected in the Times/THES league table and REF2014.
+But the literary community at Warwick is a scholarly as well as a creative one: the University is the most highly ranked research institution, nationally, to offer such a degree.
 Much of the value of the course comes from students’ working on the University campus and making use of the full range of activities which it offers.
-(NB while many students will inevitably have to be earning money some of the time, full-time students aren't permitted to have a full-time job.
-The reasons for this rule – which applies to all full-time degrees at Warwick – are positive rather than negative: we want you to be able to make the most of a year which passes all too quickly.)

 Entrance requirements/admissions procedure